FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 B
 ```

-**Question 148: In terms of mathematical modeling, how are continuous dynamical systems typically represented compared to discrete systems?**
+**In terms of mathematical modeling, how are continuous dynamical systems typically represented compared to discrete systems?**
 - A) Using difference equations for continuous and differential equations for discrete.
 - B) Using differential equations for continuous and difference equations for discrete.
 - C) Both use differential equations but apply them differently.